astronomer/docs/astro/authorize-deployments-to-your-cloud.md

 #### Step 1: Authorize the managed identity in Azure

-1. In your Azure portal, open the resource that your managed identity should have access to.
+1. In your Azure portal, open the resource that your managed identity needs access to.
 Then, select **Access control (IAM)**.
 2. Click **Add** > **Add role assignment**.
 3. Select the role for your managed identity, then click **Next**.
 4. In the **Assign access to** section, select **Managed identity**.
 Click **+ Select Members** and choose your managed identity.
 After you add your managed identity, click **Next**.